seanstar12/ember-s3-blog/README.md

  - [ ] Definitely more...

 #### What's the point of this?
 Some people say that I don't care enough, so this is my attempt to be 'a better person'.
 Also, I hope this can aid other developers in the struggles of platform integration.

-#### Snowflake blog instructiosn
+#### How to Run the supplied ember app.
 ```javascript
 $ cd ember
 $ npm install